WPS/domainstorytelling.org/_pages/book/errata.md

 Page 42.
 In Figure 3.4 the annotation “mention reviews” should be “and mentions language” like in Figure 1.10.

+#### Chapter 5, “Modeling Tools”

+Page 59.
+The first sentences in the bullet list should be set in bold like on the page before.
+That is “Sticky notes just for work objects:” and “Sticky notes for actors, work objects, and sequence numbers:”.

+#### Chapter 6, “The Workshop Format”

+Page 67.
+In the opening domain story in sentence 3 it should be “tell” instead of “tells.”

 #### Chapter 8, “Case Study—Alphorn Auto Leasing Inc.”

 Page 106.
 To the bullet list of the group of people add the entry: “Amin, an accountant” to complete the list.